Coi Leray: 2021–present: Trendsetter and Coi

 In July 2021, Leray was featured on the remix of Sleepy Hallow's "2055", and appeared on the single "What U Want" with Lil Xxel and Tyga.
 She released the single "Okay Yeah!" in August 2021.
 In September 2021, she released the single "Twinnem" with a music video for the song.
 The song went viral on TikTok, and a remix of the song featuring DaBaby was released in November 2021.
 Also in September, she began touring as an opening act for Lil Baby's The Back Outside Tour alongside Lil Durk.
 She was featured on Lonr's song "Cuffin" from his mixtape Land of Nothing Real 2 in October 2021.
 At the 2021 BET Hip Hop Awards, she was nominated for Best New Hip Hop Artist.

-On March 18, 2022, Leray released a collaboration with Nicki Minaj "Blick Blick", which debuted and peaked at number 37 on the Billboard Hot 100.
+On March 18, 2022, Leray released a collaboration with Nicki Minaj, titled "Blick Blick", which debuted and peaked at number 37 on the Billboard Hot 100.
 Leray released her debut studio album, Trendsetter, on April 8, 2022.
-It includes collaborations with Yung Bleu, Fivio Foreign, Young M.A, G Herbo, H.E.R., Nav, Polo G, Lil Tecca, and A Boogie wit da Hoodie, among others.
+In November 2022, Leray released "Players".
+It became her first solo song to chart on the Billboard Hot 100, as well as her first top-10 hit on the chart when it peaked at number nine in 2023.
+The song benefited from remixes, including a Jersey club remix by DJ Smallz 732.

+In January 2023, Leray was featured on the song "Happy Fools" from Tomorrow X Together's fifth mini album, The Name Chapter: Temptation.
+Leray's collaborative single with David Guetta and Anne-Marie, "Baby Don't Hurt Me", was released in April 2023.
+The song peaked at number 48 on the Billboard Hot 100 and at number 13 on the UK Singles Chart.
+She also collaborated on the track "Self Love" with Metro Boomin, which was included on the soundtrack for Spider-Man: Across the Spider-Verse.
+On June 23, 2023, Leray released her second studio album, Coi.